 We understand that the prospect of choosing a new advisor can be daunting, but remember - a fresh pair of eyes could bring a new impetus to your business.

 The work of the audit team is reviewed at all stages, initially by the manager and secondly by the partner responsible for the work, to ensure robustness of the audit, and that it addresses the risks and issues identified during the planning process.
 The partner and manager are actively involved throughout the audit process and generally throughout the year.
 We positively encourage contact with our clients so that we can advise on matters as they arise and not just as part of a year end process, by which time, may be too late to rectify any issues.
 Quality is at the core of what we do.

 The audit of the auditors!

-Additionally we are subject to periodic reviews by the Quality Assurance Directorate of the Institute of Chartered Accountants; we are also subject to reviews by fellow members of the Kreston International network, and we have an annual Audit Compliance Review by external consultants to ensure that the quality of the work we perform is of a sufficiently high standard.
+Additionally we are subject to periodic reviews by the Quality Assurance Directorate of the Institute of Chartered Accountants; we are also subject to reviews by fellow members of the Kreston Global network, and we have an annual Audit Compliance Review by external consultants to ensure that the quality of the work we perform is of a sufficiently high standard.